mherling/DistrictHeatSim/README.md

         - Visualizes the network using pandapipes plotting utilities.
         - Exports the simulated network data to GeoJSON format using a function from net_simulation_pandapipes.

+# To Do

+- Some parts of the code are still in german, will be fixed soon
+- Optimization and generalization

+- In "net_generation_functions.py" a function named "import_street_layer(area, values)" is defined, but not used in "net_generation_qgis_ETRS89_MST.py" yet.
+This function is supposed to do the import of the street layer from the QuickOSM plugin.
+A working code for importing the necessary data still has to be figured out.
+- A function needs to be defined to set the right crs (coordinate reference system) in QGIS when executing "net_generation_qgis_ETRS89_MST.py"

 # Contributing

 Contributions to the project are welcome.
 Please adhere to standard coding practices and submit pull requests for review.